This Dr. Axe content is medically reviewed or fact checked to ensure factually accurate information.

 What are the symptoms of selenium deficiency?
 Some contributing causes to a deficiency can include:

-• Living in the U.S., certain parts of Europe, China or Africa — the content of selenium in foods differs a lot depending on the location.
-For example, certain studies show concern that parts of Europe, such as the U.K., and Africa have soil low in selenium levels, and the populations living in those areas may be suffering from compromised immunity because of this.
+- Living in the U.S., certain parts of Europe, China or Africa.
+The content of selenium in foods differs a lot depending on the location.
+For example, certain studies have revealed concerns that parts of Europe, such as the U.K., and Africa have soil low in selenium levels, and the populations living in those areas may be suffering from compromised immunity because of this.

-• Consuming foods grown in poor-quality soil — Even in food sources, the amount of selenium is largely dependent on soil conditions that the food grew in; therefore, even within the same food, levels of selenium can vary widely.
+- Consuming foods grown in poor-quality soil.
+Even in food sources, the amount of selenium is largely dependent on soil conditions that the food grew in.
+Therefore, even within the same food, the levels can vary widely.

 Is it safe to take selenium every day?
 Taken at normal doses, it does not usually have negative side effects.